prosperousZ/Hardware-Cyptography-Security-Final-project/application/README.md

-# Visual Cryptography with Meaning Shares
+# Visual Cryptography with Meaningful Shares

 ## What is this implementation about?
 The purpose of this implementation is to encrypt a secret image using two cover images (cover_image1 and cover_image2).
-Overlaying the two generated shares could decrypt and get the secret image (secret_image) back.
+Overlaying the two generated meaningful shares could decrypt and get the secret image (secret_image) back.

 ## Files
 - main.py : the implementation